How Telia is modernizing performance testing with Tricentis NeoLoad

 Hot on the heels of our recent Tricentis May 2020 product update, we’ve been hard at work to deliver yet another set of updates across Tricentis Tosca, qTest, and LiveCompare.
-The highlights of our July 2020 product update – available now – include an improved qTest and Jira integration, as well as several performance, usability, and feature enhancements.
+The highlights of the Tricentis July 2020 product update – available now – include an improved qTest and Jira integration, as well as several performance, usability, and feature enhancements.

 Fix versions in Jira often contain the same naming across multiple projects.
 As a result, product owners, product managers, release managers, and other stakeholders are looking for the ability to track these multiple Jira fix versions under a single release in their test management solution.